In a 'Plot Twist', Wikileaks Releases Documents It Claims Detail Russia Mass Surveillance Apparatus - Slashdot

 Re: (Score:1)

+Moronic ones, that's who. [youtube.com] Or Swiftoating ratfuckers.
+Messing with other countries [time.com] is what you do.

 I missed a "Kremlim front" thing?
 Daaaamn.
-(Score:4, Interesting)
+(Score:5, Interesting)

 Whoa!
 WTF?
 Not kidding, this is the very first time I have heard this conspiracy theory.